top of page

 Jon Sholter

-Today in less than 5 minutes we are going to cover: Understand where you are spending your time.
+Today, in less than 5 minutes, we are going to cover the following: Understand where you are spending your time.

 Enjoy this?
 Sign up for our newsletter here :) #HotelManagement